 Unfounded concern: This means the facts as presented do not constitute a valid complaint about the representation provided by your public defense attorney; or there is a dispute between you and your public defense attorney as to the facts, and there is no sufficient evidence supporting your complaint by which to take action against your public defense attorney.

-Founded and minor concern: This usually means the substance of the complaint is not severe, the conduct complained about was not intentional, and/or the public defense attorney has not been warned about this conduct before (they may be less experienced).
+Founded and minor concern: This usually means the substance of the complaint is not severe, the conduct complained about was not intentional, and/or the public defense attorney has not previously been warned about this conduct.

 Founded and serious concern: This usually means the substance of the complaint is severe, such as intentional inappropriate conduct, malpractice, and/or conduct bringing the attorney’s honesty into question.

 I want a new public defense attorney.
 Filing a complaint with the Department of Public Defense will not achieve this.
-Only the court has the authority to assign a different public defense attorney.
-The only way to accomplish this is to make the request at the next court appearance.
+Only the court has the authority to substitute attorneys after the case has been assigned.
+The only way to accomplish this is to first notify the Department of Public Defense & your attorney of the date you intend to make the request, typically your next hearing date.
 Be prepared to detail the reasons you believe you need a new attorney.
 You may want to bring a written statement to read to the court.
 The court seldom agrees to provide a new attorney unless you state a valid basis for your request.
 Contact the Department of Public Defense with any questions.